 .
 Filed invited comments, January 15, 2013, at the Massachusetts Department of Public Utilities regarding that state's smart grid/meter buildout.

 .
 Co-sponsored a showing of the award-winning documentary film, Genetic Roulette, on Genetically Modified Organisms (GMOs)and post-film discussion with Tri-State area sustainable agriculture farmers on the genetically engineered food and crop issue (2013).

 - Filed a lawsuit against the Connecticut Department of Energy and Environmental Protection regarding that agency's egregious non-enforcement of CT law over a case of forest destruction and timber trespass by a private industrial-scale wind energy company, BNE, in the Housatonic State Forest in Canaan, CT.
-(Court action on appeal, 2015.)
+(BLEC was not granted standing and therefore could not pursue the case in 2015.)